bse666/exampleimage/Readme.md

 # Example of an image repository with Drone script

+## .drone.yml
+The root `build` element and the sub `build` and `publish` sections must be replicated exactly.

-.drone.yml contains two test steps 'spectests' and 'moretests' which are identical but just show how you can have multiple test steps.
+The two test steps `spectests` and `moretests` just show how you can have multiple test steps.
+The `moretests` section is not a working example.

+##  src
+Any data used in the process of building the docker image should be in a subdirectory, like `src` in this example.

+## tests
+Tests should be in the `tests` directory.
+If you have multiple kinds of tests, eg serverspec and fitness, they should be in their own subdirectories of `tests`.

-# Node "Hello World" Example
+### Node "Hello World" Example
 Runs a "Hello World" nodejs app on port 4000

-## Credits and License
+#### Credits and License
 From https://github.com/danawoodman/docker-node-hello-world/
 Put together by [Dana Woodman](mailto:dana@danawoodman.com) and released under the MIT license.